thunlp/ChemTrans/README.md

 # ChemTrans

-Source code for *[Transcription between Human-readable Synthetic Descriptions and Machine-executable Instructions: An Application of Latest Pre-training Technology](TODO)* under review.
+Source code for *[Transcription between Human-readable Synthetic Descriptions and Machine-executable Instructions: An Application of Latest Pre-training Technology](https://pubs.rsc.org/en/content/articlelanding/2023/SC/D3SC02483K)*.
 Our operating system is Ubuntu 16.04.
 For training process, the 3090 GPU is used.

 ## Simplified Instruction